perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.44 December 5th, 2019
+﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.45 December 14th, 2019

-Please note the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.
+Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.

 INSTALLATION
 - the requirements for installation of the official Open Rails version apply, with the precisions of next lines